wunderlins/protohand/doc/README.txt

     -r /regex/replace/ will test the build in regex replace mechanism.
 Mone information the usage of this option can be found in INSTALL.txt

+    -h This help documentation.

 INSTALLATION

     The minimum installation requires the `PROGNAME_SHORT_EXT` being placed in your desired installation directory.
 If the program is run once, it will produce an example `PROGNAME_SHORT.ini` file in the same folder which is the configuration file.
 It will also create a `PROGNAME_SHORT.log` file for debugging and a `PROGNAME_SHORT.reg` for registration as windows protocol handler.

 WINDOWS REGISTRY

     The `PROGNAME_SHORT.reg` file includes two place holders `<proto>` with your desired protocol name.
 If, say, your shell shall route all calls to `myprotocol://someuri` to `PROGNAME_SHORT_EXT`, then replace `<proto>` with `myprotocol`.
 You will need to replace `<yourpath>` with the path to the `PROGNAME_SHORT_EXT` executable.
 Make sure to use double backslashes `\\` in the path, a single backslash is interpreted as escape character.

     The example registry file includes 2 examples how to suppress the warning in internet explorer.
 One for the user registry (per user), one for the local machine (system wide).

 CONFIGURATION

     The program will first check if it is called with a 2nd parameter.
 If so, it will search the configuration file in this locations.
 This might be a local file path or an UNC.
 If parameter 2 is not provided, `PROGNAME_SHORT_EXT` will     look in the isntallation directory for a file called `PROGNAME_SHORT.ini` or `PROGNAME_SHORT.dat`.
 The latter is an obfuscated file which hides sensitive data such as passwords.

     You can create an obfuscated file by running:

         PROGNAME_SHORT_EXT -e <config_file> [out_file]

     if parameter 2 is omitted, the obfuscated file will be stored in the same directory as the source file but with a `.dat` ending.

     The configuration file is in INI format and contains sections and name=value pairs.
 The sectiosn are enclosed in brackets and represent the authority and path part of an URI.
 If you, for example, run the following url `proto://something/else` through `PROGNAME_SHORT_EXT`, the the program will look for the following section in the ini file:
     [something/else].
 If found, all name value pairs are read and interpreted.

 Configuration directives: